mdrzazga/getdata-project/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
   2. unzip dataset
   3. run R and set working directory to first level directory of unziped dataset
-  4. run proviede run_analysis.R
+  4. run run_analysis.R

 Script produce two data frames:
 * myData - selected data from SAMASUNG training and test data
 * myTidy - independent tidy data set with the average of each variable for each activity and each subject.

-You can view
+Script use sqldf librery